 St Henry’s Cathedral in the heart of Bayonne is 125 years old this year.
 I found it to be such an inspiring church.
 As a Christian, it’s very important for me to seek out significant churches when in a new area.
 Their address is 82 West 29th Street Bayonne, New Jersey.
 At the moment we are going through Lent.
 Lent is the Christian season of preparation before Easter.
 In Western Christianity, Ash Wednesday marks the first day of the season of Lent which begins 40 days prior to Easter (Sundays are not included in the count).The traditional purpose of Lent is the preparation of the believer through prayer, penance, repentance of sins, almsgiving, atonement and self-denial.
 Here is an interesting article written about the pope’s suggestions on preparing for confession.
 The Bible does not mention the custom of Lent, however, the practice of repentance and mourning in ashes is found in 2 Samuel 13:19; Esther 4:1; Job 2:8; Daniel 9:3; and Matthew 11:21.
 When I was in New York I also took a visit to St Patrick’s Cathedral.
 Some more articles on Lent:

-Although originating as a Buddhist belief, I’m Christian and still find it useful.
+Although originating as a Buddhist belief, I’m Christian and still find energy work with the Chakras useful.
 With a few stretches, you focus on each of these centers and what they represent.
 It works for anyone.
 You always finish feeling energized.
 Take a few minutes as you concentrate on each energy center and do a yoga pose while you think on what they teach and how it applies to your life.

 ROOT CHAKRA / RED